MTV Spring Break: Production and hosts

-In his latter MTV years, VJ Alan Hunter became known for his remotes and road trips in such iconic and pioneering MTV programming like MTV Spring Break, MTV's Amuck in America and MTV's Hedonism Weekend with Bon Jovi in Jamaica.
+VJ Alan Hunter was known for his remotes and road trips in pioneering MTV programming, including MTV's Spring Break, MTV's Amuck in America, and MTV's Hedonism Weekend with Bon Jovi in Jamaica.

 Bruce Gillmer got his start as a Talent Coordinator for MTV in 1987, working on shows like Yo!
 MTV Raps, Headbangers Ball, The Jon Stewart Show, and MTV Spring Break.

 Comedian Pauly Shore's big break came as an on-air MTV VJ, a position he held from 1989 to 1994.
 At the height of his MTV fame, Shore had his own show, Totally Pauly, serving as a host on MTV's annual Spring break parties.

 Kathleen McClellan has appeared as herself as a guest host on shows such as Wild On E!, MTV Spring Break, and as herself as a TV personality on Run Away With the Rich and Famous, Search Party and The X Show.